Temporal and spectral study of PKS 0208-512 during the 2019-2020 flare: Acknowledgements

 \section{Acknowledgements}

-We acknowledge the use of gamma-ray data, software obtained from Fermi Science Support Center (FSSC), and the \emph{Swift}-XRT/UVOT data from NASA's High Energy Astrophysics Science Archive Research Center (HEASARC), service of Goddard Space Flight Center.
+We thank the anonymous referee for valuable comments and suggestions.
+We acknowledge the use of $\gamma$-ray data, software obtained from Fermi Science Support Center (FSSC), and the \emph{Swift}-XRT/UVOT data from NASA's High Energy Astrophysics Science Archive Research Center (HEASARC), service of Goddard Space Flight Center.
 This work has made use of the XRT Data Analysis Software (XRTDAS) developed under the responsibility of the ASI Science Data Center (ASDC), Italy.
 R.K. and R.G. would like to thank CSIR, New Delhi (03(1412)/17/EMR-II) for financial support.
 R.P. acknowledges the support by the Polish Funding Agency National Science Centre, project 2017/26/A/ST9/00756 (MAESTRO 9), and MNiSW grant DIR/WK/2018/12.
+Z.S. is supported by the Department of Science and Technology, Government of India, under the INSPIRE Faculty grant (DST/INSPIRE/04/2020/002319).